amiguello/aversive_analysis_2025/README.md

 Scripts to create the figures in the paper "Transformations of the spatial activity manifold convey aversive information in CA3 (2025)".

-The necessary data is from the paper "Efficient encoding of aversive location by CA3 long-range projections"
+The necessary data is from the paper "Efficient encoding of aversive location by CA3 long-range projections" (2024) Nikbakht, Negar et al. Cell Reports, Volume 43, Issue 3, 113957
-Ref:
-    Efficient encoding of aversive location by CA3 long-range projections Nikbakht, Negar et al.
-    Cell Reports, Volume 43, Issue 3, 113957

 ## Getting Started